-1. Screw

-- 2. Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
+- 1. Screw - 2.
+Remove the tailpipe by pulling it out of the muffler. - 3.
+Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

-- 1. Screw
+- 1. Tailpipe

-- 2. Gasket
+- 2. Spark arrester

-- 3. Tailpipe
+- 3. Screw

-- 4. Spark arrester

 - 4. Insert the tailpipe into the muffler and align the screw holes.

 - 5. Install the screws and tighten them.